STBrinkmann/protoVS/docs/workflows/04_2_Experiment_VGVI/README.md

 ## VGVI calculation

-As suggested by Labib et al. (2021) we assumed eye-level observer height of 1.7 m and used an exponential distance decay weight function with a viewing distance threshold of 800 m.
-Total runtime time using 20 CPU threads was 20.3 hours, computation time per observer was 84 milliseconds.
+As suggested by Labib, Huck, and Lindley (2021) we assumed eye-level observer height of 1.7 m and used an exponential distance decay weight function with a viewing distance threshold of 800 m.
+Total runtime time using 20 CPU threads was 20.3 hours, computation time per observer was 84 milliseconds.The result of the city-wide VGVI calculation is mapped in the figure below.

 ``` r
 vgvi_1 <- vgvi_from_sf(observer = observer,